Peter Marsh (musician): Solo albums

 Marsh released the album Stop the Clock in 2013.
 A number of songs from the album were featured in the Hong Kong hit TV series Triumph in the Skies.
 A compilation album, Fly with Love, featured eleven Peter Marsh songs and was released on the Universal Music label.
 Marsh co-wrote most of the tracks with Pascal Fresion (Calhoun).
 The album was recorded at Marsh's studio near Châteauroux, in France.
 Marsh engineered and produced the entire album.
 All instruments were played by Marsh or Freslon with all vocals by Marsh.

 In 2017, Marsh released the album Back to the Beginning.
 The album was notable for a renewed collaboration with Roger Bechirian (as producer).
 It also featured a number of songs co-written with Pascal Freslon (Calhoun).

 Water Under the Bridge, which had been recorded in the 1990s, was eventually released in 2021.
 Written and produced by Peter Marsh, who performs acoustic guitar as well as vocals, this album also featured Ron Chadwick (bass guitar), Steve 'Boltz' Bolton (lead guitar), Steve Whitefield (guitar) and Paul Gunn (drums).

-Soul Searching, a solo album i spired by soul and Northen Soul music, with lyrics co-written ny Dave Hockley, was released in 2024.
+Soul Searching, a solo album inspired by soul and Northern Soul music, with lyrics co-written ny Dave Hockley, was released in 2024.

 Cuddle Up: A Song for Children and Young People with Charles Bonnet Syndrome was released as a single in 2025 jointly with Esme's Umbrella, a UK charity which provides support for people living with Charles Bonnet Syndrome (CBS) and which promotes awareness of the condition.
 Cuddle Up was released to promote awareness of CBS in children who have lost some, or all, of their eyesight.